 Life Expectancy

-Canadian average life span: Public Health Agency of Canada - 2013: average healthy, disease-free longevity is 72 years for Canadian women, and 69 for men.
-The report also computes how three chronic diseases affect total life expectancy: women with cancer: 27 years, a woman with diabetes: 62 years.
+Health adjusted life expectancy: Statistics Canada 2017: average healthy, disease-free longevity is 69.7 years.
+A 2014 Health Canada report also computes how two chronic diseases affect total life expectancy: women with cancer: 27 years, a woman with diabetes: 62 years.

 Death